Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 The game will look through the DLL for a (public) non-abstract class that inherits from the `AIPlayerBase` class.
 If no such class is found, or if the DLL cannot be loaded due to incorrect targeting (not .NET Standard 2.1) or other errors, the player will not appear in the list of available players.
 If for some weird reason there are multiple valid AI player classes, the first one found will be used.
 "%}

-Before adding your player to the game, it is a good idea to test it in the `AIPlayerSimulation` project.
-If your player works there, it should work in the game as well.
-It it doesn't, it will tell you what went wrong.
+Before adding your player to the game, it's a good idea to test it using the `AIPlayerSimulation` project.
+You can easily get started by downloading a pre-compiled version as a .zip file from the [releases page](https://github.com/Couleslaw/Project-L/releases/latest).

+### Debugging

+The Unity game has a built-in logging system that can be used to debug your AI player.
+You can open the log window by clicking the little icon in the top right corner of the screen.

 ### What Could Go Wrong?